20vaishnavi/kubernetes_installtion/README.md

 # kubernetes_installtion
-steps to do before installtion
+steps to do for installtion